patriciamcphee/portfolio/docs/kb-articles/slow-logon-issue.md

 ## Logon script issues

 1. Remove any references to a logon script within:

-   - Active Directory uses and computers
+   - Active Directory users and computers

    - Computer Management

-   - Any sore of computer or group policy.
+   - Any sort of computer or group policy

 2. Create a local account directly on the Remote Desktop Server to ensure that the profile loads directly from the server.
 Retest the logon.